Sysuzqs/PDENNEval/src/README.md

 ## Overview

-We offer training and testing code for 12 neural network (NN) methods, with each method's code saved in a subdirectory named after the method name.
+We offer training and testing codes for 12 neural network (NN) methods, with each method's code saved in a subdirectory named after the method name.
 Each subdirectory typically has the following content:
 ```bash
 .
 ├── configs